EtheaDev/SVGShellExtensions/README.md

 - a [Thumbnail handler](https://docs.microsoft.com/en-us/windows/win32/shell/thumbnail-providers) which allows you to see the SVG image into Windows Explorer.

-- (TODO) an SVG-XML Text Editor to manually edit and preview the text of SVG files.
+- an SVG-XML Text Editor to manually edit and preview the text of SVG files.

 ### Features ###
 * Supports Windows Vista, 7, 8 and 10 (only for 64 bits).